SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.9.md

 <!-- Main Release Version 10.0.0 [CU22]/10.1.0 [CU18]/10.2.0 [CU6] - Feature Release Version 10.2.9 [CU1] -->

 In some specific cases, wildcards in the parameter OIDs in a protocol caused polling to return no data.
-This only occurred with wildcards that were not at the end of the OID.
+This only occurred when a parameter with a wildcard OID referred to another parameter that was not displayed.

 #### ElementStateEventMessage would incorrectly be sent every time a command timed out on an element that was already in a timeout state [ID_34345]